-You are dispatched to a 63 year old male complaining of chest pain.
+EMS is dispatched to a 63 year old male complaining of chest pain.

 On arrival you find the patient lying supine in bed, alert and oriented to person, place, time and event.
 His general appearance is poor.
 He is pale, but not diaphoretic.
 Skin temp is normal.
 His chest pain is substernal 6/10 and non-radiating.

-RR: 12 non-labored
+- RR: 12 non-labored

-Breath sounds: clear
+Breath sounds are clear bilaterally.

 Past medical history

 - 4-vessel bypass approximately 6 years ago

-End stage renal disease
+- End stage renal disease

-The cardiac monitor is attached and shows this heart rhythm:
+The cardiac monitor is attached.

 What do you think is going on?